 Many people experience trauma but it can occur in a number of different forms and levels of severity.
-The trauma experienced after death of a loved one can be very different from trauma experienced during a violent war.
-Although trauma can have negative effects on everyone that goes through it, mental health experts view trauma as a continuum with very distinct symptoms and reactions depending on the event.
+The trauma experienced after the death of a loved one can be very different from trauma experienced during a violent war.
+Trauma can have negative effects on everyone that goes through it.
+With that in mind, mental health experts view trauma as a continuum with very distinct symptoms and reactions depending on the event.
 To learn more about the continuum of trauma and how a trauma therapy program can help you, call us today at 424.235.2009 or reach out online.

-Psychologists generally understand that there are many facets to trauma experiences.
+Psychologists generally understand that there are multiple facets to trauma experiences.
 More mild trauma tends to occur when the individual is in an environment where they feel safe.
 They are traumatized by an experience but do not fear for their own safety and may be better able to internally process the experience.

 Moderate trauma can occur when the individual feels somewhat safe but they may develop certain defense mechanisms as a result of the event.
-In spite of their defense mechanisms they are still able to process and resolve their trauma.
-More severe traumatic events tend to occur when a person has no sense of safety which can lead to heavier defense mechanisms including suppression of the traumatic memory.
+In spite of their defense mechanisms, they are still able to process and resolve their trauma.
+More severe traumatic events tend to occur when a person has no sense of safety.
+As a result, this can lead to heavier defense mechanisms including suppression of the traumatic memory.

 In the most difficult cases of trauma where the individual develops PTSD symptoms the person often has repressed traumatic memories that are buried deep in their mind.
 It can be hard to access these memories and process the event because it has affected them so profoundly.
 The most extreme form of trauma is complex PTSD where the memory of the event is deeply repressed and may lead to psychological disturbance.